21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 [FAIL] cylc validate -o /scratch/gb02/pag548/tmp/tmp45a3jD --strict rose-suite-tutorial # return-code=1, stderr= [FAIL] ERROR, parameter station out of range: station=belmullet
 ```
-I tracked down the error using the `bash` command `grep` which searches for strings in ASCII (text) files.
+This error can be tracked down using the `bash` command `grep` which searches for strings in ASCII (text) files.
 ```
 $ grep belmullet *
 grep: app: Is a directory